iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 :::

-By default the Stronghold file will be called `wallet.stronghold`.
+By default, the Stronghold file will be called `wallet.stronghold`.
 It will store the seed (derived from the mnemonic) that serves as a cryptographic key from which all accounts and related addresses are generated.

-One of the key principles behind the `stronghold` is that no one can get a seed out of it, so you should also backup the mnemonic (24 words) in a secure place, because there is no way to recover it from the `.stronghold` file.
-You deal with all the accounts purely via the `AccountManager` instance where all complexities are hidden under the hood and are dealt with securely.
+One of the key principles behind the `stronghold` is that no one can get a seed out of it, so you should also back up your 24-word mnemonic in a secure place because there is no way to recover it from the `.stronghold` file.
+You deal with accounts using the `AccountManager` instance exclusively, where all complexities are hidden under the hood and are dealt with securely.

 :::note